Nuclear Engineering

 The Doctor of Philosophy (PhD) program is open to students who have successfully completed their MS program or have enrolled in a direct PhD program.
 It is designed to provide additional training and expertise in the design of nuclear energy systems and the use of nuclear technology in medical and industrial applications, with a strong focus on engineering research.

-PhD candidates must also complete a qualifying examination within their first four semesters of study, comprehensive examination when at least 50% of their coursework is completed, and final examination where they will present and defend the research included in their dissertation.
+PhD candidates must also complete a qualifying examination within their first four semesters of study, a comprehensive examination when at least 50% of their coursework is completed, and a final examination where they will present and defend the research included in their dissertation.

 There is a residency requirement for the PhD in Nuclear Engineering.
 Residency at Missouri S&T is defined as sustained intellectual interactions among the student and the academic community.
 The candidate for a Ph.D. degree will normally complete three years of residency, which is the equivalent of completing six academic semesters while enrolled as an on-campus student at Missouri S&T. Students holding a master’s degree are automatically credited with two semesters of residency.
 Students unable to meet the residency requirement given above, such as distance students, can meet this requirement through an alternative route in consultation with their advisor.